qntm/t-a-i/README.md

 Returns `10000`, the offset in milliseconds between TAI and Unix time when TAI began.

 ### tai.leapSeconds
 Returns an array of leap second objects.
-Each leap second has a property `atomic` which indicates the TAI time when the offset between TAI and Unix time changed, and the number of milliseconds by which the offset changed.
-E.g. `{atomic: 78796811000, offset: 1000}` for the inserted leap second of 30 June 1972.
+Each leap second has a property `atomic` which indicates the TAI time when the offset between TAI and Unix time changed, and the new offset.
+E.g. `{atomic: 78796811000, offset: 11000}` for the inserted leap second of 30 June 1972.

 ### tai.unixToAtomic(unix)
 Shorthand for `tai.convert.manyToOne.unixToAtomic(unix)`.